 We are proud to report that we have enhanced and strengthened our capacity for ensuring road and traffic safety.
-The installation of an integrated traffic management system, which includes amongst others, the operationalization of a mobile road speed camera service, infringement road blocks and eNATIS licence renewal blocking, will surely help inculcate a culture of good and responsible road behaviour, thereby reducing lawlessness on our roads.
+The operationalization of the integrated traffic management system, which includes amongst others, the operationalization of a mobile road speed camera service, infringement road blocks and eNATIS licence renewal blocking, has helped inculcate a culture of good and responsible road behaviour, thereby reducing lawlessness on our roads.

-Over and above enhancing road safety, it is envisaged that the implementation of the integrated traffic management system will contribute greatly to revenue generation for the municipality.
+Over and above enhancing road safety, the implementation of the integrated traffic management system has and continues to contribute greatly to enhance revenue generation for the municipality.

 We have noted the rapid increase of clients coming to our Licencing Station for various licencing services.
-This is evident that people have confidence in us to provide them the much needed services.
-We will continue to satisfactorily render these services to our citizenry.
+This is evident that people have confidence in us to provide them with the much needed services.
+We will continue to best render these services to our citizenry.

-It is however important to note that the increase in our Licencing Services, the client base has posed some challenges where the municipality has to heighten its capacity to respond to the large numbers that confidently come to us to be serviced.
-We have prioritized to capacitate the Licencing Station in 2018/19 so that it is able to respond to the service demand.
+The increased client base has posed some challenges where the municipality has to heighten its capacity to respond to the large numbers that confidently come to us to be serviced.
+We have prioritized to capacitate the Traffic and Licencing Unit in 2019/20 so that it is able to respond to the service demand.
 We hereby encourage our communities to continue coming to us to be serviced, we commit that we will do all reasonably practical to continue improving our services.

-Sport, Art and Culture and Recreation
+Sport, Art, Culture and Recreation